-Definitions:
+2.2 Definitions:

-- Social rent: a rent that is set in line with the National Rent regime - Affordable rent: a rent that is set at up to 80% of market rent - Intermediate market rent: a rent that is set at up to 80% of the market rent where the home has been developed without grant - Market rent: a rent that is set based on the amount payable for similar properties on the open market
+- Social rent: a rent that is set in line with the Rent Standard and its associated guidance. - Affordable rent: a rent that is set at up to 80% of market rent. - Intermediate market rent: a rent that is set at up to 80% of the market rent where the home has been developed without grant. - Market rent: a rent that is set based on the amount payable for similar properties on the open market.